Sherry19971998/Enhanced-CNN-Regularization/README.md

 - Dong Chen
 - Xinyi Xie

-## Acknowledgements

-This project makes use of references as follows.

 ## References

 [1] DeVries, T., & Taylor, G. W. (2017).
 Improved regularization of convolutional neural networks with cutout. arXiv preprint arXiv:1708.04552.